Welcome to the Reperio Human Capital privacy and cookies policy. We respect your privacy and are committed to protecting your personal data.

-- Social Media – where you have engage us through social media facilities such as LinkedIn (if applicable), we may receive profile information about you which can include your name, address, telephone number(s) and/or your business contact details.
+- Social Media – where you have engaged us through social media facilities such as LinkedIn or similar websites, we may receive profile information about you which can include your name, address, telephone number(s) and/or your business contact details.
 This information would be used to respond to your interest, to fulfil a request from you and/or to send you future information, where you have given clear consent to do so.

 - Publicly Available Information – we may collect personal information about you from publicly available sources, including social media sources such as LinkedIn.
 This can include your name, address and other publicly available information.
 As far as possible, we ensure that where any third-parties are involved in supplying such information, that they are compliant to do so.
 This may include credit reference agencies such as Experian, public registers such as the Companies House registry or the Electoral Register.

-We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data) or information about criminal convictions and offences, other than the following information for the following purposes:
+We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data) or information about criminal convictions and offences.

 If you Fail to Provide Personal Data